 Lizy Varughese, M.D., Pediatrician, attended Texas A&M University and received a B.S. in Biomedical Sciences.
-She attended medical school at the University of Texas Health Science Center in Houston, and completed her residency at Stony Brook University Hospital, Long Island, New York.
+She attended medical school at the University of Texas Health Science Center in Houston, and completed her residency at Stony Brook University Hospital, Long Island, N.Y.
 She was then appointed Clinical Professor of Pediatrics from 2005-2006.
 After that, she joined a private practice in New Jersey for five years.
 She moved back to her hometown of Dallas, and joined Cook Children's Physician Network in Lewisville in 2013.

 Dr. Varughese can speak on a variety of topics that include:

 Alaina Everitt, Ph.D. is a Licensed Psychologist for Cook Children's Behavioral Health.
 She graduated from the University of North Texas with her doctorate in Behavioral Medicine and Health Psychology.
 She currently splits her time between clinics in Denton and Lewisville.
-Dr. Everitt completed post-doctoral fellowships at Baylor Medical Center in Dallas and St. Mary's Center for Children in Evansville, IN where she specialized in pediatric psychology, trauma and health behavior disorders.
+Dr. Everitt completed post-doctoral fellowships at Baylor Medical Center in Dallas and St. Mary's Center for Children in Evansville, Ind. where she specialized in pediatric psychology, trauma and health behavior disorders.
 Areas of interest include feeding disorders/eating disorders, adjustment to trauma and illness, behavior modification, building resiliency, cognitive behavioral therapy for anxiety and depression, and parent training/ self-care.

 Kelly Fisher, clinical dietitian, has been with Cook Children’s since August 2011, first working in the Gastrointestinal (GI) clinic.
 Currently, Fisher works as an outpatient dietitian where she receives referrals for kids in the community who need nutrition education or assistance regarding a broad variety of topics.
 She writes articles on diet and nutritional topics for Cook Children’s Checkup blog and Checkup Magazine.
 Fisher received a bachelor’s degree in dietetics from Texas Christian University and a master’s degree in nutrition from the University of Nebraska-Lincoln.
 She enjoys spending time with her family and friends.
 Walking her two dogs and running – “being active and outside!”